-- A. Industrial, commercial, leisure, recreation and sporting proposals that introduce sources of noise, particularly night-time noise, above the ambient level; and - B. Developments requiring floodlights, security lights and streetlights.

-Planning conditions will be applied to ensure appropriate control.
+- A. Developments that generate significant levels of traffic; - B. Industrial, commercial, leisure, recreation and sporting developments that introduce new sources of noise, particularly night-time noise; - C. Developments requiring floodlights, security lights and streetlights.
+Planning conditions will be applied to ensure that such installations do not form part of new developments.